flathub-infra/documentation/docs/02-for-app-authors/04-runtimes.md

 its associated branch.

-As runtimes are distribution-agnostic, they offer a stable, cross-platform foundation for applications ensuring applications remain functional independent of operating system updates.
+As runtimes are distribution-agnostic, they offer a stable, cross-platform foundation for applications ensuring they remain functional independent of operating system updates.

 From a user and developer perspective, it is advantageous for Flatpak